NatalieSchieferstein/CoopCodeSpiking/readme.md

 To get started, simply open `main.ipynb` where you will be guided step-by-step on how to
 * inspect parameter sets
 * resimulate networks optimized for a certain receptive field size
-* tune networks analytically for a certain receptive field size <br>
+* tune networks analytically for a certain receptive field size

 A similar guide through the simulations of Appendix S1 of the paper can be found in `supplement.ipynb`.

 <!-- CONTACT -->